NoraH2004/adv-absa/video-script.md

 Our research investigates three attacks on the widely used BERT model for a classification task that could easily happen in a real-world setting.

-Since textual data is discrete, we could not use gradient-based methods as applied in CV to generate adversarial examples but had to use a different approach.
+Since textual data is discrete, we could not use gradient-based methods as applied in computer vision to generate adversarial examples but had to use a different approach.

 Let's get into it.
 -------------